Inner Light Guest House

 Note that you must clean out the drain regardless of WHOSE hair it is.
 If you will balk at cleaning out "someone else's hair" from the drain screen, then my house will not be a good fit for you.
 The rule is NOT that "I only clean my own hair, and if it's someone else's hair I leave it there."
 IF you think that through adequately you should realize that such an approach is not workable.

 House quiet hours are 10pm to 8am, (kitchen can be used 6am to 10pm) and laundry hours are 9am to 9pm.
-To help preserve the tranquil environment, please keep electronic players and/or voices down at all times, and do not have cellphone conversations in the house after 10pm to avoid disturbing others.
+To help preserve the tranquil environment, please keep electronic players and/or voices down at all times, do not use electronic devices in common areas (eg, dont' be in the kitchen talking on your phone: this comes across as unfriendly towards another guest who may be standing there next to you) and do not have cellphone conversations in the house after 10pm to avoid disturbing others.
 No socializing in the house after 10pm.

 People will befriend each other and socialize in my house, but I don't want renters to be creating a "scene" or a "regular thing" in my house, by which I mean something like "let's get together every night and sit in the kitchen for 3 hours having dinner and talking."
 Chatting while preparing dinner happens, some socializing happens, but if you seek very regular socializing get-togethers with another renter in my house, please arrange to do that elsewhere so that you don't disturb others here and disrupt the generally retreat-like setting.